 Table 1.
-The learning phase of Problem-based Learning Phase Teacher Activities Phase 1: Provide orientation about problems to students The teacher discusses the learning objectives, describes the knowledge of various critical logistical needs, and motivates students to be involved in problem-solving activities.
-Phase 2: Organizing students for research The teacher helps students define and organize learning tasks related to the problem.
-Phase 3: Assist with independent and group investigations The teacher encourages students to get the correct information, conduct experiments, and look for explanations and solutions.
-Phase 4: Develop and present artefacts and serve it The teacher assists students in planning and preparing artefacts according to reports, video recordings, and models and helps students convey them to others.
-Phase 5: Analyze and evaluate the problem-solving process The teacher helps students reflect on their investigations and the processes they use.
+The learning phase of Problem-based Learning

+Teacher Activities teacher discusses the learning objectives, describes the knowledge of ous critical logistical needs, and motivates students to be involved in problem-solving activities. ous critical logistical needs, and motivates students to be involved in , problem-solving activities. teacher helps students define and organize learning tasks related to the problem. teacher encourages students to get the correct information, conduct experiments, and look for explanations and solutions. eacher assists students in planning and preparing artefacts according ports, video recordings, and models and helps students convey them to others. eacher helps students reflect on their investigations and the processes they use.